A favorite beef cut among connoisseurs: a dry-aged Porterhouse steak. Photo courtesy of NimanRanch.com.

 CHIPPED BEEF or CHIP BEEF

 Chipped beef, erroneously referred to as chip beef, is dried smoked beef similar to Italian bresaola, which is more flavorful because it is aged; the “chips” refer to the slivers in which it is packaged.
 Creamed chipped beef on toast was standard diner fare in the first half of the century.
-The recipe sauce rehydrates the dried beef and mixes them in a white sauce flavored with parsley and pepper. toasted bread.
+The recipe sauce rehydrates the dried beef and mixes it in a white sauce flavored with parsley and pepper. toasted bread.
 Hormel recommends flavoring the dish with Worcestershire sauce and dried parsley

 CHUCK or SHOULDER CUTS